Know Your Way Around: Mustang Island

 Don’t just pack your sunscreen: use it!
 Because sunscreen has to be applied 30 minutes before entering the water, be sure you and your kids start applying sunscreen in the car on the drive up.
 If you have more than one kid, make sure they help each other because there’s no way we can properly apply sunscreen to our own backs!
 Make sure you pack your sunscreen and remember- having fun in the water is awesome!
 Just because you put on sunscreen once doesn’t mean you can forget about reapplying.

 The rules for reapplying sunscreen change when you are sweating or swimming.
 If you go to the beach and just lounge, reapply your sunscreen every two hours.
 However, if you’re splashing around in the sun, you should reapply immediately after you exit the beach.
 Make sure you towel dry before you apply sunscreen so that the active ingredients will fully bind to your skin and provide maximum protection.

 You Mentioned Camping Earlier- How Good is That?

 Camping on Mustang Island State Park is considered the best in the area!
-As previously mentioned, this is a state park- so there are RV campsites as well as drive up spots along the beach to camp.
-Drive up spots will cost $10 per night and offer no electricity as they are “primitive” camping spots.
+As previously mentioned, this is a state park- so there are RV campsites as well as drive-up spots along the beach to camp.
+Drive-up spots will cost $10 per night and offer no electricity as they are “primitive” camping spots.
 Camping sites with electricity are $20 per night and offer water hookups as well as a picnic site.
-These are not directly on the beach but are a short drive around some sand dunes.
+These are not directly on the beach but are a short drive around sand dunes.
 The state park offers a central location with bathrooms, showers, and drinking water.
 MGR wishes you happy camping and safe travels when visiting Mustang Island!